rzuritamilla/phr/os_ab_jul19/PITCHME.md

     </ul>
 </div>

 Note: we need to warranty access to our findings.
 This demands a proactive attitude towards open access publishing.
-The preprint server/knowledge hub mentioned above could be a good way to go because it could help to make our data more FAIR and to open op our code.
+The pre-print server/knowledge hub mentioned above could be a good way to go because it could help to make our data more FAIR and to open op our code.
 I also think that ITC should move release all of our educational resources for free in an open educational platform that would be a great contribution to our capacity development efforts and that would show that our value is not in materials in that can be found in internet but our human capital and know-how.

 ---
 ### Pragmatic school